2025–26 Ulster Rugby season: Personnel changes

-International callups

-Men's summer tour
+Summer internationals

 Seven Ulster players, lock Cormac Izuchukwu, prop Tom O'Toole, hooker Tom Stewart, flanker Nick Timoney, centre Stuart McCloskey, scrum-half Nathan Doak and wing Jacob Stockdale, were named in the Ireland men's squad for the summer tour to Georgia and Portugal.
 Three more players, flanker James McNabney, centre Jude Postlethwaite and wing Zac Ward, were called up as training panellists, and prop Scott Wilson was called up as injury cover.
 McNabney sustained an anterior cruciate ligament injury in training.

 Izuchukwu, Timoney, Stockdale and McCloskey started against Georgia on 5 July, with Stewart appearing from the bench.
 Timoney scored a try in a 34–5 victory, but Stockdale was taken off with an arm injury.
 McCloskey started, and scored a try, with Stewart, O'Toole and Izuchukwu coming off the bench in a 106–7 victory against Portugal on 12 July.